 In short, the Magnet designation ensures that nurses are in an environment that allows them to work at their peak performance to improve the lives of nurses and patients.

 New Grads must have their BSN to be considered for hospital positions.
 Your application will be discarded if you do not have this coveted BSN degree.
-You then will need to verify your certifications of BLS, ACLS, NRP, STABLE, Fetal Heart Monitoring, Breastfeeding certification, and additional classes of Baby Care.
+You then will need to verify your certifications of BLS, ACLS, NRP, Fetal Heart Monitoring, Breastfeeding certification, and additional classes of Baby Care.
 Neonatal Assessment, Postpartum Assessment and Obstetrical Emergency Care will enhance your qualification when applying to the Maternal Child Cluster.
 A perfect resume that is well written is essential.
 Letters of reference should be attached to your resume.